 \section{Introduction}

 Deep generative modeling has progressed rapidly in the last few years.
-Diffusion models are one of the keys for this progress, and they can be applied to various tasks including image, audio, and video generation \citep{yang2023diffusion}.
-Following the success of single-modal data, there have been several attempts to apply diffusion models to multi-modal data \citep{pmlr-v202-bao23a}.
-However, since multi-modal data is more complex to handle and is harder to collect than single-modal data, developing multi-modal generative models by simply extending single-modal models remains challenging.
-To alleviate this problem, one promising way is to integrate several pre-trained single-modal models to build a multi-modal generative model \citep{tang2023anytoany, xing24seeing}.
-As there are numerous publicly-available models that can generate high-quality single-modal data \citep{Rombach2022sd, liu2023audioldm, guo2023animatediff}, their effective integration would substantially reduce the computational cost to build multi-modal generative models.
-In this work, among various types of multi-modal data, we tackle audio-video joint generation on top of two pre-trained diffusion models for audio and video.
+Diffusion models are one of the keys to this progress, and they can be applied to various tasks, including image, audio, and video generation \citep{yang2023diffusion}.
+Following the success of single-modal data, several attempts have been made to apply diffusion models to multimodal data \citep{pmlr-v202-bao23a}.
+However, since multimodal data is more complex and harder to collect than single-modal data, developing multimodal generative models by simply extending single-modal ones remains challenging.
+One promising way to alleviate this problem is to integrate several pre-trained single-modal models to build a multimodal generative model \citep{tang2023anytoany, xing24seeing}.
+As there are numerous publicly-available models that can generate high-quality single-modal data \citep{Rombach2022sd, liu2023audioldm, guo2023animatediff}, their effective integration would substantially reduce the computational cost to build multimodal generative models.
+In this work, we focus on audio-video joint generation on top of two pre-trained diffusion models for audio and video.